U.S. Signs Peace Deal With Taliban After Nearly 2 Decades Of War In Afghanistan

 5. Intra-party talks among Afghans

-A second phase of the peace process would bring together Afghan government officials, opposition figures, civil society representatives and the Taliban to discuss a political roadmap for bringing an end to the war.
+A second phase of the peace process would bring together Afghan government officials, opposition figures, civil society representatives and the Taliban to discuss a political road map for bringing an end to the war.

 The talks are expected to take place in Oslo, Norway, to begin around mid-March.
 The U.S. will be present along with others, including Germany, Indonesia and the U.N., but only in the role of supporting and facilitating the talks.